IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 and other income that comprise that funding shall be used solely to support IETF-related activities and for no other purposes.

+# Fundraising Practices {#fundraising-practices}

+When the LLC conducts fundraising, it will substantiate charitable contributions on behalf of ISOC.
+The LLC will evaluate and facilitate state, federal, and other applicable law and regulatory compliance for ISOC and/or the LLC with respect to such fundraising activities.
+In addition, the LLC shall ensure that all fundraising activities are conducted in compliance with any policies developed by the LLC, including but not limited to those noted in {{llc-policies}}.

 ## Operating Reserve

 As an initial guideline and in normal operating circumstances, the IETF LLC should have an operating reserve for